Tarunhuralikuppi/Tarun_H_4NI23EC111/Current mirror.md

 # **CURRENT MIRROR**
-## Aim
+## 🧪Aim
-Design and analyze the given current mirror circuit with the following specifications:
+Design and Analysis of Current Mirror as Active Load in an Amplifier Circuit with the following specifications:
 - **Voltage Gain (Av) > 10 V/V**
 - **Supply Voltage (Vdd) = 1.8V**
 - **Power Consumption (P) <= 1W**